 Like all B vitamins, vitamin B12 is a water-soluble vitamin.
 This means it dissolves in water and travels through the bloodstream.
-The human body does not store cobalamin.
+The human body can store vitamin B12 for up to four years.
 Any excess or unwanted amounts are excreted through urine.

 Structurally, vitamin B12 is the most complicated vitamin.
 It is also the largest.
 Cobalamin can only be industrially produced through bacterial fermentation synthesis.